Prehistory of Ohio: Woodland period

 People from the Woodland Period (800 B.C. to A.D.
 1200) lived in small villages of several households, with more permanent houses.
 They domesticated plants and grew sunflower, maygrass, squash, lamb's quarter and erect knotweed.
 This meant a very different way of life than relying on hunting and gathering.
 Another characteristic is that they made pottery.
 Burial mounds were used to bury the dead.
 People of the Hopewell and Adena cultures created elaborate earthworks in geometric patterns, like the Newark Earthworks, earthworks found near Chillicothe at the Hopewell Culture National Historical Park, and earthworks at Portsmouth and Marietta.
 They embraced artistic and ritual endeavors, creating works with materials obtained due to larger trade networks.

 The cultures of the woodland period are defined by how they lived, rather than a connection with a particular contemporary cultural or ethnic group.
-Except for the Hopewell, people of the Early and Middle Woodland periods did not have a dramatic change in their lifestyles, but they all had a richer artistic, architectural, and artistic life.
+Except for the Hopewell, people of the Early and Middle Woodland periods did not have a dramatic change in their lifestyles, but they all had a richer cultural, architectural, and artistic life.

 Small villages or substantial campsites were established in northeast Ohio the Middle Woodland period, about 2,000 years ago.
 Built by rivers, they were located on high ridge-tops with steep-sided cliffs, making them difficult to access.
 Some of them were also surrounded by ditches and earthen walls.
 Some did not seem to be lived in much, while others showed evidence of long-term use by the presence of middens, human burials, pottery, food storage pits, and cooking pits.
 Leimbach Fort in Lorain County and Seaman's Fort in Erie County are examples of settlements that had long-term use.
 The Adena and Hopewell cultures had sites that were used just for ceremonial purposes.